Frequently Asked Questions

 What is included for follow up after our session?

-Depending on the service you book, we include reasonable e-mail or text follow up.
-After that time, we need another session to talk things out if you aren’t seeing improvement yet.
-E-mail becomes ineffective and for more complex situations and people tend to have worse results if we try to do it all without meeting.
-Joey takes time to individually respond to e-mails.
-You’re not just getting ChatGPT cat behavior advice!
+Depending on the service you book, we include reasonable e-mail or text follow up for a limited period of time.
+We expect follow up and updates between sessions.
+After that time, we need another session to talk things out if you aren’t fully where you want to be.
+E-mail becomes ineffective and for more complex situations.
+People have worse results if they don’t follow up with us.

 What is considered "reasonable" follow up?